turingschool-examples/se-mod1-exercises/lessons/enumerables_2/exercises/README.md

 # Intermediate Enumerables Exploration

-Use these files to explore these additional enumearbles:
+Use these files to explore these additional enumerables:
 - `.max`
 - `.min`
 - `.max_by`